osheraz/allsight_design/README.md

 ## Content

-This repository contains the documentation and manufacturing files for the plastics enclosure, elastomer, electronics and the firmware binary.
+This repository aims to provide manufacturing, assembly, and quick-start instruction for the AllSight tactile sensor.

 ## Quick Start